 \section{Pre-processing}

-The following section details the pre-processing steps employed to derive the input and target variables for the \ac{AI}-model.
-We then describe the model architecture, training and evaluation in \refsec{sec:model}.
+The following section details the pre-processing steps employed to derive the input and target variables for the \ac{AI} models.
+We then describe the models' architecture, training and evaluation in \refsec{sec:model}.